ga900p25/ready2go_p25reflectorDEBIAN10/README.md

 This is ready2go and tested on a DEBIAN10 machine.
-27June2024 The binary file 'P25Reflector' was replaced 28July2024 and retested on a DEBIAN 10 VPS.
+27June2024 The binary file 'P25Reflector' was replaced 28July2024 and retested on a DEBIAN 10 VPS ONLY.
+These instructions assume you are familiar with DEBIAN10.
+If this does not work for you, then you should compile the source code using the script I prepared or obtain directly from the nostar github: https://github.com/nostar/DVReflectors/tree/main/P25Reflector.

 1. Create /opt/P25Reflector.

 2. Create /var/log/mmdvm